BarBar288/JavaScript-Caclulator/README.md

 # JavaScript-Caclulator
-My friend makes Python calculators all the time, so this is a equalizer.
+My friend makes Python calculators all the time, so this is a equalizer, a simple JavaScript calculator.